Andrew67/ddr-finder/README.md

 * Modify all absolute URLs and copyright notices (keeping proper MIT license attribution in place).
 * Create a db-conf.php file to connect to your database, created by the schema script in the `sql/` folder.
 * Get a static maps API key for Google Maps and change the value in `locator.js` for `GMAPS_API_KEY`.
-* Strip or reconfigure the Piwik analytics server URL and ID.

 ## Database ##
 MySQL is used.